 All beneficiaries are eligible to receive case management services.
 Other services are determined case by case and can include the following.
 Not every applicant is eligible for every service.

 Residents throughout Montana are eligible for assistance, regardless of county.
-HCBS Waivers have enrollment caps, and as of 2020, waiting lists exist.
+HCBS Waivers have enrollment caps, which means a waiting list may exist.
 Priority is given to those with the greatest needs for services.

 One can learn more or apply by visiting the state website or calling 800-219-7035.
 One can also contact Mountain Pacific Quality Health (MPQH-Montana) at 800-219-7035 for a screening to determine if the applicant meets the level of care need.